Coastal Bournemouth view

 Moving to… Bournemouth

 Bournemouth is a large coastal town ready to entice you with its seaside charm and long stretches of golden sands.
 But it’s not just summer days at the beach that make Bournemouth such an attractive place to live.
 There’s a thriving town filled with restaurants, shops, bars and lively nightlife.
-If you’re thinking of moving to this Dorset hotspot, you probably want to know what it’s like on a day-to-day basis.
+If you’re thinking of moving to Bournemouth, you probably want to know what it’s like on a day-to-day basis.
 That’s the purpose of this guide, which tells you everything there is to know about living in Bournemouth.

 Get a Property Report